 - Cultural District Self-Guided Walking Tour: take a tour of Kelowna’s Cultural District’s past and present on your mobile device

-- Check out the second year of Uptown Rutland Business Association’s Mural Fest
+- Check out the third year of Uptown Rutland Business Association’s Mural Fest

 - Visit the facilities in the Cultural District that have reopened with your safety in mind: Kelowna Art Gallery, Rotary Centre for the Arts, Kelowna Museums and the Okanagan Regional Library – Downtown Branch